2018 Delta/Surrey Heritage Fair Teacher’s Guide

 Encourage your students to use primary source material as much as possible.
 Library and Archives Canada and the BC Archives are great starting-points.
 Memory BC is another great resource that allows you to search archives across the province.
 Visit our Student Resources page for a more complete list of libraries, archives, and museums.

 Heritage Fair Presentations

 Your Fair Coordinator is available to come talk to your class about Heritage Fair and their Heritage Fair topics.
 This can be a great introduction to the Heritage Fair program.
-Contact us at 604-952-3838.
+Contact your Fair Coordinator to book a presentation.